gatienc/emoji2vec_pytorch/README.md

 # emoji2vec with PyTorch
-Fork of the PyTorch implementation of
-## Note

 This repo constitutes of an update from the work of Piotr Wiercinski, many thanks to him for his work.
 The original repo can be found [here](https://github.com/pwiercinski/emoji2vec_pytorch).
 [emoji2vec: Learning Emoji Representations from their Description](https://arxiv.org/pdf/1609.08359.pdf) by Ben Eisner, Tim Rocktäschel, Isabelle Augenstein, Matko Bošnjak, and Sebastian Riedel.
 Please check out the original tensorflow implementation [here](https://github.com/uclmr/emoji2vec).